metomi/rose/sphinx/tutorial/rose/applications.rst

 * Input files.
 * Scripts and libraries.

-A rose application or rose app is a runnable :term:`rose configuration` which executes a defined commmand.
+A rose application or "rose app" is a runnable :term:`rose configuration` which executes a defined commmand.

 Rose applications provide a convenient way to encapsulate all of this